 All students will work closely with a faculty advisor throughout their course of study.
-Group advising, in the form of monthly seminars, is provided to first year master's degree students.
-Individual advising is provided to certificate and Ph.D. students, as well as master's degree students entering their internship/action research year.
+Group advising, in the form of monthly seminars, is provided to first year master's degree students and three year students in their second year.
+Individual advising is provided to certificate and Ph.D. students.
+Masters degree students entering their internship year, with the exception of Teacher Education students, will have group supervision with their adviser in their Integrative or Supervision Seminar.
+Child Life and Teacher education students, because of the specialized requirements of their programs, will also have individual advising.